apache/iotdb/docs/UserGuide/System-Tools/Metric-Tool.md

 Then you can get metrics data as follows

 1. Enable metrics switch in ```iotdb-metric.yml```
 2. You can just stay other config params as default.
+3. If you use the `monitorType: dropwizard` framework, please start the pushgateway in the corresponding location of `prometheusReporterConfig` before starting IoTDB
-3. Start/Restart your IoTDB server/cluster
+4. Start/Restart your IoTDB server/cluster
-4. Open your browser or use the ```curl``` command to request ```http://servier_ip:9091/metrics```，then you will get metrics data like follows:
+5. Open your browser or use the ```curl``` command to request ```http://servier_ip:9091/metrics```，then you will get metrics data like follows:

 ```
 ...